Good Neighbor Insurance

 # # # #

-Don’t have international emergency medical insurance?
 All of our plans include emergency medical evacuation and most have “political evacuation” as well.
-You are not well prepared if you only have local or national insurance.
-If you live overseas check out: https://www.gninsurance.com/health/.
+You are not well prepared if you only have local or domestic insurance because most likely they will not cover you in the event of an emergency.

-P.S. – For those just visiting overseas or volunteering, consider both the Travel Safety guide above and a good travel policy.
+If you’re just visiting overseas or volunteering for a short trip, you might not think travel insurance is necessary.
+But, it is, and it’s not expensive.
+Consider downloading the Travel Safety guide above and purchasing a good travel policy.
 Depending on whether you are a team leader or going to an area where medicine is sorely lacking, you may or may not need much more than a good first aid kit and medicine/water filtration for yourself.

 Administrator